archithsarma/dynamic-questions-rotation/README.md

--  **Caching with Redis**: Reduces the load on DynamoDB by serving frequent requests from an in-memory cache, enabling the system to handle millions of users efficiently.
+-  **Caching with Redis**: Reduces the load on DynamoDB by serving frequent requests from an redis cache, enabling the system to handle millions of users efficiently with minimal latency

 -  **In-Memory Caching in Lambda**: Provides ultra-fast access for frequently requested data during the lifespan of the Lambda execution environment.
+Used oin conjuction with redis